 The company’s board of directors opposed our proposal, as explained on pages 53-54 in its proxy statement.

 Speaking as sponsor of the resolution was Paul Chesser, director of NLPC’s Corporate Integrity Project.
 Amazon limited presenters to only two minutes to speak on behalf of their proposals, so Chesser composed extended remarks in support of the resolution.
-His two-minute remarks, which you can listen to here, follow:
+A transcript of his two-minute remarks, which you can listen to here, follows:

 I am Paul Chesser, director of the Corporate Integrity Project for National Legal and Policy Center.